complangcomp/complangcomp.github.io/source/includes/gppl/introduction/_languages.en.md

 | Python        | ???     | 3.7   |
 | Rust          | ???     | 1.64.0|

-Version should try to generally work with new version.
+All code here should work with any version between the earliest and latest working versions.